jkeger/arctic/README.md

 Trap managers
 -------------
-This is not relevant for typical users, but is key to the internal structure of the code and the "watermark" approach to tracking the trap occupancies (see below).
+This is not relevant for typical users, but is key to the internal structure of the code and the "watermark" approach (see below) to tracking the trap occupancies.

 The different trap manager child classes also implement the different algorithms required for the corresponding types of trap species described above, primarily